 Reznor returned in '05 with a new N.I.N. line-up (vocalist/keyboardist Alessandro Cortini, guitarist Aaron North, A Perfect Circle/ex-Marilyn Manson bassist Jeordie White and drummer Jerome Dillon) for "With Teeth" and supporting tour.

-Nine Inch Nails unleashed "Year Zero" in the Sping of '07.
-Reznor claimed Bush administration as the chief inspiration behind the album's bleak vision of the future.
-"As an American, I'm appalled by the behavior of our government and the direction that it has taken . . . and its arrogance," said Reznor.
+Two years later, Nine Inch Nails unleashed "Year Zero."
+Reznor claimed the Bush administration was the chief inspiration behind the album's bleak vision of the future.
+"As an American, I'm appalled by the behavior of our government and the direction that it has taken... and its arrogance," said Reznor.
 "I decided to write an essay about where the world might be if we continue down the path that we're on with a neo-con-esque government doing whatever it pleases."
 The set contained "My Violent Heart," "Meet Your Master" and "The Great Destroyer."